peakyragnar/hx/PRODUCTION_FIX_PLAN.md

 # If null or missing: Backend still doesn't have the code
 ```

-### Step 4: Force Redeploy Frontend (Vercel) - NO CACHE
+### Step 4: Force Redeploy Frontend (Vercel, legacy) - NO CACHE

+> Current prod uses a Render Static Site (`heretix-ui.onrender.com`).
+If you're on that stack, redeploy the Render static site with cache clear; the Vercel steps below are kept only for historical parity.

-Even though the UI code should work, let's ensure Vercel has the latest too.
+Even though the UI code should work, let's ensure Vercel has the latest too (legacy path).

 **Via Vercel Dashboard:**
 1. Go to https://vercel.com/dashboard